 Funding Success for Accounting and Finance Students

-The Accounting and Finance Endowment Fund (AFEF) has been established to support student, faculty, and staff initiatives that complement the student experience in the School of Accounting and Finance.
+Have a great initiative that will support School of Accounting and Finance (SAF) students?
+The Accounting and Finance Endowment Fund (AFEF) is there to help make it possible.
+AFEF was established to support student, faculty, and staff initiatives that complement the student educational experience in SAF.

 Additional details on AFEF and its constitution can be found by reviewing the Governing Documents.